“If you decide to use hormone therapy, use it at the lowest

 Can HT benefits and risks differ for those who use ET and those who use EPT?

-“…you and your healthcare provider need to balance the benefits and risks you have.
-For example, if you don’t have a uterus and can take estrogen therapy (ET) alone, your risks are different from those of women who still have a uterus and must use estrogen plus progestogen (EPT) to protect against uterine cancer”.15
+“You and your healthcare professional need to balance your individual benefits and risks based on your medical history.
+For example, if you don’t have a uterus and can take ET alone, your risks are different from those women who still have a uterus and must use EPT to protect against uterine cancer”.15

 10. Product Differences